Aymeric Laporte: Spain

-In May 2021, the Spanish Council of Ministers granted Spanish nationality to Laporte following a process initiated on his behalf by the Royal Spanish Football Federation (RFEF); FIFA approved the change of nationality later that week, allowing him to play for Spain at the upcoming UEFA Euro 2020 tournament.
+In May 2021, the Spanish Council of Ministers granted Spanish nationality to Laporte following a process initiated on his behalf by the Royal Spanish Football Federation (RFEF).
+FIFA approved the change of association later that week, allowing him to play for Spain at the upcoming UEFA Euro 2020 tournament.
 Laporte had previously claimed that "playing for Spain is out of the question" and that he would not apply for dual citizenship.

 On 24 May 2021, Laporte was included in Spain's 24-man squad for Euro 2020.
 On 4 June, he made his Spain debut when he started in a friendly goalless draw with Portugal.
 He scored his debut goal for the national team on 23 June, in the group stage 5–0 routing of Slovakia.

+On 14 July 2024, Laporte helped Spain win their fourth European title at UEFA Euro 2024, playing in every knockout game as a starter.

 Style of play

+Laporte usually plays as a left-sided centre-back.
 Spanish football journalist Guillem Balagué described Laporte as a "centre-back who can play from the back and is strong", adding that "he is certainly a powerful defender".
 He is also known for his passing ability.

 Personal life

-His younger brother Léo Laporte is also a footballer who plays for Deportivo Alavés.
+He is the second son of Lionel and Marie-José Laporte, both from Agen.
+His father worked in a supermarket while his mother was a hairdresser.
+His younger brother Léo Laporte is also a professional footballer.
+His paternal grandfather Pierre was a rugby player, while his maternal grandfather Jacques played tennis at a local level.

+He is married to professional dancer and former Bilbao Basket cheerleader Sara Botello (born in Bilbao with roots in Vilardevós in the province of Ourense, the same origins as Laporte's international teammate Dani Vivian).
+They were married in June 2023 and have two daughters, born in 2021 and 2024.